 The option to attend college at your duty station can be the right one.
 But if you want to explore all your options, try our College Search tool to find the right school for you.

-What are the benefits of going to school at your duty station?
+Here are some of the benefits of going to school on installation.

 You should be able to get the same credits done in a shorter amount of time.
 This is helpful so that you can take more classes in between training and deployments.
 This gives you more flexibility over other schooling choices.

 Your military experience will be valued.
 The classroom will be military friendly as they will know what it is like to be active duty military.

 It will simply be easier to get to class.
 You can attend right after you get off work or even during other times of the day depending on your schedule.
 This will be easier than having to commute or drive into a city to attend classes.